telepresenceio/telepresence/build-aux/HACKING.md

    value.
  - Make sure to pass `--fail` to `curl` when downloading things;
    otherwise it will silently save 404 HTML/XML pages.
+ - Don't depend on anything in ./build-aux/bin/ during clean and clobber rules.
+The `prelude.mk` cleanup might remove it before your cleanup bit runs.
+For Go programs, `cd` to the program's sourcedirectory, and use `go run .` to run it:

+		cd $(dir $(_myfile.mk))bin-go/PROGRAM && GO111MODULE=on go run .
+ARGS...

+   Only tolerate that grossness in your cleanup rules.

 ## Naming conventions